Kevin-Kwan/Triggering-Insanity/README.md

 ## Other Stuff
 Please feel free to let me know if you would like to continue developing this game.
 You can be a current GSMST student or a random person. <br />
 Contact me regarding questions/comments regarding the code within this repository. <br />

+** **
+## Assets
+Please note that I do not own most of the art and/or music.
+I do not claim that these assets used belong to me.
+These belong to their respectful owners.